dreamhost/dreamhost.css/docs/spacing/index.md

 {% endhighlight %}

 ## Padding
-<p class="t-l">Padding utilities are prefixed with p- and can be used to add space inside an element on any side in t-shirt sizes.</p>
+<p class="t-l">Padding utilities are prefixed with p- and can be used to add space inside an element on any side.</p>

 <p>Use the convention p-size or m-side-size, e.g m-large or m-bottom-l.</p>
 <div class="m-bottom-1 bg-grey p-half">.p-half</div>